7 Mortgage Payoff Hacks to Save Thousands in 2025

 • This equals 13 full monthly payments annually.

-For example, if your payment is $1,000 monthly, bi-weekly payments of $500 result in $13,000 yearly, adding one extra payment.
-As a result, this can shave years off your loan and save tens of thousands in interest.
+For example, if your payment is $1,000 a month, switching to $500 every two weeks works out to $13,000 a year instead of $12,000.
+That extra payment alone can shave years off your loan and, over time, may save you tens of thousands in interest.

 Another simple tip is rounding up your payment.
 If your mortgage is $987, round it to $1,000, adding $13 monthly.
 Over a year, that’s $156 extra, which adds up significantly over time.
 To ensure success, specify that extra amounts go to principal through your lender’s portal or by noting it on your payment.
 The calculator can quantify these savings.